-Nursing care of children will be studied from the context of current research and theory on the human response: Physiological, 3.0 cr. psychological, social, cultural, spiritual and environmental.
+Nursing care of children will be studied and practiced in the clinical setting from the context of current research and theory on the human response: physiological, psychological, social, and cultural context.

-NUDO 6115 ND Clinical Seminar
+NUDO 6115 ND Clinical Seminar.

-Second semester of a two semester series.
+Second semester of a two-semester series.
 Students learn critical thinking skills through the use of clinical case presentation and discussion.
 Problem-based learning will be emphasized.